In This Section

 - Physical distancing of 6 feet should be maintained, with a target of no more than 5 people per 1000 sq feet

-- Food should be limited to pre-packaged catering options, with no self service items
+- Food must be limited to pre-packaged catering options, with no self-service items

 - Four (4) attendees are permitted per 6 foot round table